joshuawenata/HCIProject/README.md

 # How to run :

+1. Clone this repository
-1. Run the index.html file in browser
+2. Run the index.html file in browser